DanielAfeamenyo/The-Sparks-Foundation-Tasks/README.md

-# Task 1: The-Sparks-Foundation-Tasks
+# The-Sparks-Foundation-Tasks
-Data sCIENCE and Data Analytics Tasks
+Data Science and Data Analytics Tasks

-# Task 1: Prediction using Unsupervised Machine Learning
+# Task 1: Prediction using Supervised Machine Learning
 In this regression task I tried to predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 This is a simple linear regression task as it involves just two variables.

 # Task 2: Prediction using Unsupervised Machine Learning